Anaizing/soggy-ink-new/content/sample-posts/02-02-2018/index.md

-For the full course with brilliant explinations and to give you an indepth understanding of why we did the things we did go to...
+For the full course with brilliant explinations and to give you an indepth understanding of why we did the things we did go to

 [Building a javascript dev environment-By Cory House](https://www.pluralsight.com/courses/javascript-development-environment)

 _Soggy Ink- By Anai Araya_<br>